cdpa235/ICT302Website/content/posts/post8.md

 ---

 ## Key Concepts
-myy overall most important concept continues to be organization.
+My overall most important concept continues to be organization.
 I have been writing code for a couple years now and it has always been a habit of mine to be organized.
 It makes life tremendously easier when you are trying to locate something.

 ## Describing content management systems